 Though salt and certain types of healthy fats are good for you to consume, you must always keep in mind that you need to consume them in moderation otherwise it might be a problem.

 Most women get nutrients from a healthy and balanced meal.
 However, if you do not have a good appetite, your doctor may prescribe some vitamin supplements.
 The same goes if you have any kind of health issues.

-The supplements you will most likely need to take are iron, iodine, folic acid, vitamin D, vitamin C etc.
+The supplements you will most likely need to take are iron, iodine, folic acid, vitamin D, vitamin C, etc.

 Drinking a lot of water throughout the day will prevent dehydration during pregnancy.
-You need to drink around 10 cups of water every day.
+You need to drink around 10 glasses of water every day.
 Drink enough water during the day, but avoid drinking too much water at night to lessen your bathroom visits in the middle of the night.

-How Much Weight Should You Gain When Pregnant with Twins
+How Much Weight Should You Gain When Pregnant With Twins?

 Earlier women who expected twins were usually suggested to gain around 35 to 40 pounds of weight without taking into consideration their individual pregnancy size.
 The Institute of Medicine issued new guidelines that are individualized to pregnancy Body Mass Index (BMI).
 This way, there is more chance that the twins will be born healthy to a healthy mother.